 The new sweepable high-pass filter offers fully variable frequency selection from 10 - 400 Hz.
 Those who have worked on a 4K console will instantly recognize the familiar controls.
 The high filter can be switched from bell to shelf, with variable frequencies from 1.5 kHz - 16 kHz.

-The two mid bands are fully parametric will with variable frequencies from 600 Hz - 7 kHz and 200 Hz - 2.5 kHz respectively.
+The two mid bands are fully parametric with variable frequencies from 600 Hz - 7 kHz and 200 Hz - 2.5 kHz respectively.
 The low filter can be switched from bell to shelf, with variable frequencies from 30 Hz - 450 Hz.
 Both the high-pass filter and EQ circuit can be independently inserted into the channel and/or monitor paths as needed.

 Origin's Intuitive Routing